-Acute diseases are those which lasts for a very short time.
+Acute diseases are those which last for a very short time.
 These diseases can be fatal and are usually caused by an external agent.

-Chronic diseases are those which lasts for a long time.
+Chronic diseases are those which last for a long time.
 They take a lot of time to heal and can be caused by any external or internal factor.

 Symptoms and signs of Diseases

 When the body gets diseased, it shows certain symptoms and signs of illness.
 These symptoms and signs help in identification and diagnosis of the disease.
 A symptom is felt by the affected person while signs can be detected by another person.
 A symptom is thus, subjective and a sign is an objective.

 Different types of Causes of Disease

 Diseases can be caused due to pathogens such as virus or bacteria.
 Some diseases can also be due to internal factors such as genetic mutation.

 Diseases that are caused by pathogens and can spread to other individuals in the populations are called infectious diseases.